CelesteClassic/evercore/README.md

   * hitbox - A rectangle containing integers.
 Used to calculate the position and size of the object's hitbox

   * fruit_id - The berry index position of the object.
-Only generated if the object type has fruit_check set to true
+Generated for all objects, but only used if the object type has fruit_check set to true

 #### Object Type Variables

   * layer - Which layer to draw the object to
-  * fruit_check - Whether the object should check if it's berry index position is stored in the got_fruit table before being initialized.
+  * fruit_check - Whether the object should check if its berry index position is stored in the got_fruit table before being initialized.